Description And Comments

 Space Mountain is the favorite attraction of many Magic Kingdom visitors ages 7-60.
 Each morning before opening, particularly during summer and holiday periods, several hundred Space Mountain "junkies" crowd the rope barriers at the Central Plaza, awaiting the signal to head to the ride's entrance.
 To get ahead of the competition, be one of the first in the park.
 Proceed to the end of Main Street and wait at the entrance to Tomorrowland.

 Seats are one behind another, as opposed to side by side—meaning parents can’t sit next to their kids if they meet the height requirement.

-If you don't catch Space Mountain first in the morning, use Fastpass or try again during the 30 minutes before closing.
-To avoid overwhelming Space Mountain’s air-conditioning system on hot days, would-be riders are held in line outside the entrance until all those previously in line have ridden, thus emptying the attraction.
-The appearance from the outside is that the line is enormous when, in fact, the only people waiting are those visible.
-This crowd-control technique, known as "stacking," discourages visitors from getting in line.
-Stacking is used at several Disney rides and attractions during the hour before closing to ensure that the ride will be able to close on schedule.
-It is also used to keep the number of people who are waiting inside from overwhelming the air-conditioning.
+If you don’t catch Space Mountain first thing in the morning, use FastPass+ or try again during the 30 minutes before closing.
+To avoid overwhelming Space Mountain’s air-conditioning system on hot days, would-be riders are sometimes held in line outside the entrance until the lines have subsided.
+The appearance from the outside is that the line is enormous when, in fact, most of the people waiting are those visible.
+This crowd-control technique, known as “stacking,” discourages visitors from getting in line.
+(Stacking is also used at several Disney attractions during the hour before closing to ensure that the ride will be able to close on schedule.)
 Despite the apparently long line, the wait is usually no longer than if you had been allowed to queue inside.